Hair Loss NYC

 Dr. Green has been using HydraFacial technology to help rejuvenate the skin.
 Now, HydraFacial technology has created Keravive, which is a unique office 3-step office procedure to cleanse, stimulate, and hydrate the scalp.
 Keravive removes impurities and dead skin cells from the hair follicles and replaces vital nutrients, such as antioxidants, peptides, and hyaluronic acid, in the scalp.
 This 3-step process consists of the following:

-• Step 1: Cleanse and Exfoliate, which uses HydraFacial Vortex Technology to clean the oils and impurities from the scalp and the hair follicles and stimulate circulation.
+- Step 1: Cleanse and Exfoliate, which uses HydraFacial Vortex Technology to remove oils and impurities from the scalp and hair follicles and stimulate circulation.

 HydraFacial Keravive in-office treatment is recommended once a month for three months in conjunction with the Keravive Complex spray for healthier-looking, fuller hair.
-The effects of HydraFacial Keravive are both immediate and long-lasting.
+The treatment’s effects are immediate and long-lasting.

 LaserCap for hair loss